CHANGING NARRATIVES & IMPROVING REALITIES

 A non-profit organisation focussed on advancing narratives to improve realities for African and diaspora women and girls around the world.

-The GEC is designed to integrate into existing organizational and HR systems, enabling alignment with performance management, reporting structures, and internal governance processes.
-Within the GEC, gender equity refers to the fair design of workplace systems that support both women and men, strengthening accountability, performance, and risk management across the workforce.
+The HCGF is designed to integrate into existing organisational and HR systems, enabling alignment with performance management, reporting structures, and internal governance processes.

-The Climate Change Photo Essay Prize calls upon 18–30-year-olds from Africa and the global diaspora community to document the environmental changes happening before their very eyes.
+The Climate Change Photo Essay Prize invites 18–30-year-old from Africa and the global diaspora to document the environmental shifts unfolding around them, and the ways communities are responding.